Sultan al-Atrash: Popularity

 During the period of Syrian–Egyptian unity, on a visit to the Suwayda province President Gamal Abdel Nasser honored Sultan Pasha al-Atrash by awarding him the highest medal of the United Arab Republic.
 In 1970, Syrian President Hafez al-Assad Honored Sultan Pasha al-Atrash for his historic role in the Syrian Revolution.

 Death

 Sculpture of al-Atrash in Majdal Shams.

-Sultan Pasha al-Atrash died on March 26, 1982, from a heart attack.
+Sultan Pasha al-Atrash died on 26 March 1982 at the age of 91.
+The cause was a heart attack.

-His funeral was attended by more than a million people, and the President of Syrian Arab Republic Hafez al-Assad issued an individual letter mourning al-Atrash as the General Commander of the Syrian Revolution.
+His funeral was attended by more than a million people, and the Syrian president at the time, Hafez al-Assad issued an individual letter mourning al-Atrash as the General Commander of the Great Syrian Revolt.

 Family

 His son, Mansur al-Atrash was an active member in the Syrian Regional Branch of the Ba'ath Party until the 1966 Syrian coup d'état led to the downfall of Michel Aflaq, Salah al-Din al-Bitar, Munif al-Razzaz and the classical Ba'athists in general.

 His granddaughter, Naila Al Atrash, is a dramatist and activist against the Assad regime.